 QC That Predicts Real-World Failures (Not Just Day-Zero Pass/Fail)

-Glow gummies are a classic example of why a product can pass basic specifications and still disappoint customers later.
-The solution is not to test more randomly-it’s to test what predicts drift.
+Glow gummies are a perfect example of why a product can pass basic specs and still disappoint customers later.
+The solution isn’t to test more randomly — it’s to test what predicts drift.

 Quality programs that consistently protect glow gummy performance typically include: